cadence-day/docs/docs/faq/notes.md

 **While logging an activity:**
 1. Tap on a time slot to log an activity
 2. After selecting the activity, you'll see a note input field
-3. Type or use voice-to-text to add your note
+3. Type to add your note
 4. The note is saved automatically with the activity

 **From the Reflection screen:**
 1. Navigate to the **Reflection** tab
 2. View your activities for any day
 3. Tap on an activity to add or edit notes

-## Does Cadence have voice-to-text?

-Yes!
-Cadence includes built-in voice-to-text functionality powered by OpenAI's Whisper:

-1. When adding a note, tap the microphone icon
-2. Speak your thoughts (up to 60 seconds)
-3. The audio is transcribed to text automatically
-4. Review and edit if needed
-5. Tap **"Save"**

-Voice notes are processed securely and the audio is not stored permanently.

 ## Are my notes encrypted?